xeniatay/wkrpt400-wanderable-documentation/README.md

 You may notice that all our CSS manifest files only include a single `*-bundle` file, which seems redundant.

-This setup is to allow us to work with LESS.
-Wanderable relies on Bootstrap heavily, and Bootstrap makes heavy use of mixins, variables and other wonderful LESS features.

-Because manifest files are `.css` files, they are not able to compile from LESS the way we want to.
-Compiling across files is very important to us in the LESS workflow, to allow us to use the `@import` feature and other fancy things.
-Thus, our workaround is as such:
+This setup is a workaround to accommodate Less precompilation while still using the asset pipeline and manifest system.

+*Explanation*
+Less files included in a manifest through Sprocket directives do not behave the same way as including a file using `@import`.
+With Sprocket, files are simply concatenated without pre-processing - compiling Less variables to HEX, mixins to actual classes, etc.

+In order to make full use of Bootstrap and Less variables and mixins, we use the *bundle* workaround:

 - A `*-manifest.css` file that includes only `-bundle` files.
-This gets precompiled and served to the user
+This gets precompiled and served to the user.
-- A `*-bundle.less` file that imports all the necessary LESS files across our assets for the particular site component
+- A `*-bundle.less` file that `@import`s all other required Less files
-    - All newly created LESS files have to be included in their respective bundle through the `@import` function
+    - Any newly created Less file has to be included in the bundle it belongs to, through the `@import` function

+**Note: Imported Bundles**
 The `global-bundle.less` is a special bundle that does not belong to any manifest.
-This is because it stands alone as the set of basic Wanderable styles
+It stands alone as a set of basic Wanderable styles and contains the following:

     - bootstrap overrides
     - header styles
     - footer styles
     - type

-Separating out the global bundle allows us to keep the bundle files [DRY](http://en.wikipedia.org/wiki/Don't_repeat_yourself) - the bundle can simply be included in other bundles, instead of repeating the `@import` statements over and over again.
+This bundle is separated from the rest so that bundle files are kept [DRY](http://en.wikipedia.org/wiki/Don't_repeat_yourself).
+The global bundle is simply included in other bundles, instead of having mass repetition of `@import` statements in each bundle.

 We see this behaviour again in the `channel-bundle`, which imports the `internal-bundle`.

-*Note: the bundle/manifest setup works well in separating components, but may still cause repeated code in final compilation.
-It is up to the developer to decide on a tradeoff between DRY or clean code.*

-##### Processing LESS, good practices and current conventions

-Currently, *most* LESS files are named with the following format:

-_[filename]-[hyphenate]-[all]-[other]-[words].less

-The underscore was more important pre-less-rails, when we were compiling LESS files manually in our local environments.
-Underscores signify LESS partials, which we do not want compiled.

-However, less-rails and the asset pipeline now handle that without any worry on our end.
-Our files are currently in a mixed syntax, some with and without prepended `_`, and some hyphenated and some underscored.
-It would be nice to someday agree on a convention and rename all files to follow it.

 #### Working with Bootstrap